 |

-※ Our group includes SRI Business Associates Co., Ltd., a subsidiary promoting the employment of people with disabilities.
+※ The Group has SRI Business Associates Co., Ltd., a special subsidiary company that promotes employment of people with disabilities.

 | Work-Life Balance Support Systems and Initiatives |